ZcashFoundation/zebra/book/src/user/mining.md

 ## Run a mining pool
 [#run-a-mining-pool]: #run-a-mining-pool

 Just point your mining pool software to the Zebra RPC endpoint (127.0.0.1:8232).
-Zebra supports all the RPC methods needed to run the [s-nomp](https://github.com/ZcashFoundation/s-nomp) mining pool software.
+Zebra supports the RPC methods needed to run most mining pool software.

-If you want to run an `s-nomp` mining pool with Zebra please refer to [this document](https://github.com/ZcashFoundation/s-nomp/blob/zebra-mining/zebra-instructions.md) for a very detailed guide.
+If you want to run an experimental `s-nomp` mining pool with Zebra on testnet, please refer to [this document](https://github.com/ZcashFoundation/zebra/blob/main/book/src/user/mining-testnet-s-nomp.md) for a very detailed guide. `s-nomp` is not compatible with NU5, so some mining functions are disabled.

 If your mining pool software needs additional support, or if you as a miner need additional RPC methods, then please open a ticket in the [Zebra repository](https://github.com/ZcashFoundation/zebra/issues/new).